 This is why a striking and engaging first photo or video is essential to getting a user to engage with the rest o the content in a post.
 In addition, all of the content should share a common thread in the post, whether you’re sharing event highlights, product lines, before-and-afters, or how-to’s.

 One thing to note is that for carousel photos in particular, they all get locked into either portrait, landscape, or square based on the settings of the first photo.
-Keep this in mind when putting together your images and posts!
+Keep this in mind when putting together your images and posts.

-Do not underestimate the power of Instagram Stories!
-They’re perfect for posting tutorials, behind-the-scene tours, listicles, influencer takeovers, polls, shoutouts to followers, day-in-the-life type posts and more.
+This means they’re perfect for posting tutorials, behind-the-scene tours, listicles, influencer takeovers, polls, shoutouts to followers, day-in-the-life type posts and more.

 In addition, Stories are more easily found by users who aren’t part of your followers.
 By utilizing location and hashtag stickers in your Stories, your posts will appear in those location and hashtag lists, potentially drawing in new followers to you passively.

-But now things are really getting out of hand: another added benefit to Stories is the ability to link to external content!
+But now things are really getting out of hand: another added benefit to Stories is the ability to link to external content.
 Users can swipe up on Stories to be redirected to external content as if it were a hyperlink.
 This is an incredibly useful feature and should be paired with a reminder or call to action for the user to swipe up if they’re interested.

 One of the key traits of Stories is that they only last 24 hours unless you decide to add them to the Stories Highlights of your account profile.
 Stories Highlights is an excellent addition to a stellar looking profile, as it sandwiches exciting content right in between your bio and most recent posts.